Key Takeaways

 You should also consider general liability, professional liability and commercial property insurance for full coverage.

 Product liability insurance covers legal costs when customers claim your products caused injury or property damage.
-It applies to everyone in the supply chain, since manufacturers, distributors and retailers can all be held liable for product liability claims.
+This coverage applies to manufacturers, distributors and retailers throughout the supply chain who can all face product liability claims.

-The product liability coverage comes as part of your general liability policy or as standalone insurance, and pays for legal defense costs, court settlements and medical expenses when product defect lawsuits arise.
+Product liability coverage typically comes as part of your general liability policy and pays for legal defense costs, court settlements and medical expenses when product defect lawsuits arise.

 Do You Need It as a Manufacturer?

-Product liability laws in several states, including Washington, Texas and Wisconsin, allow customers to sue manufacturers for all three defect types (design flaws, manufacturing errors and inadequate warnings), making risk unavoidable.
-They only need to prove your product was defective and caused harm, holding you responsible even if you did everything right and weren't negligent.
-That makes product liability coverage essential protection against financial ruin.
+Product liability laws in states including Washington, Texas and Wisconsin allow customers to sue manufacturers for design flaws, manufacturing errors and inadequate warnings.
+Customers only need to prove your product was defective and caused harm, holding manufacturers responsible even without negligence.
+This makes product liability coverage essential protection against financial ruin.

 lightbulb icon